-The last day to voluntarily withdraw from a course or change to audit without academic penalty - Friday, November 12, 2010 (Fall semester) or Friday, March 18, 2011 (Winter semester)
+Withdrawal from courses after the Registration Revision period will not be eligible for tuition refund.
+The last day to voluntarily withdraw from a course without academic penalty (withdraw) - Monday, November 12, 2012 (Fall semester) or Friday, March 22, 2013 (Winter semester).
+A grade of "W" will appear on the student's transcript.